mapbender/mapbender/docs/controllers/controllers.md

 ### Backend

-The backend is handled by the ManagerBundle, which provides a consistent backend for managing all aspects of a Mapbender application: applications, layers, elements, users, and settings.
+The backend is where you configure your Mapbender installation.
+It is handled by the ManagerBundle and allows your admins to manage settings for users, roles, services, applications and elements.

 For each section an own controller class exists within this bundle: